ist356/project-tuochen16/readme.md

 It is important to me that I see "YOU" in your project.
 That means:

 - Share what you learned,
-- Do something that interests you,
+- Do something that interests you
 - Explain what you did and how it works!